Fuego Leadership Program Application

 Ten to fifteen students will be selected to work with artist-teachers who instruct youth summer camps in Bicycle Mechanics, ARC welding, TIG welding, Glass Flameworking, Jewelry, Blacksmithing, Glass Fusing and Slumping, MIG Welding, Woodworking, Leatherworking, and Ceramics.

-Our 2023 Fuego Youth Leadership applications are now closed.
+Our 2024 Fuego Youth Leadership applications are now open!
+Applications close Sunday, March 24.

 Applying